Slow Drainage: Clogged drains cause water to pool in your tub or sink, making cleaning dishes or going for a shower a chore.

 Home Value Decreased: Recurring plumbing issues can sell your property.

-Drinking water Contaminated: Huge blockages could cause contaminated water to back-flow into your house.
+Drinking water Contaminated: Huge blockages could cause back-flow into your house.

 Environmental Impact: Untreated waste may enter the ground and waterways.